-The Heckler & Koch P9S is a military and police pistol using an unusual breech locking system derived from the company’s highly successful G3 assault rifle.
+The HK P9S is a military and police pistol using a unique breech locking system derived from Heckler & Koch’s highly successful G3 assault rifle.

-The Heckler & Koch P9S has been adopted by German armed forces and police forces and has been widely sold throughout the world.
-Some have been manufactured in 7.65 mm Parabellum chambering and also in .45 ACP chambering for export to the United States, but the 9 mm Parabellum version is by far the most common.
+The HK P9S has been adopted by German armed forces and police forces and widely sold worldwide.
+Some have been manufactured in 7.65 mm Parabellum chambering and in .45 ACP chambering for export to the United States, but the 9 mm Parabellum version is the most common.

-The roller locking system for the breach relies on a two-part breech block which is held close by two small rollers which engage in recesses in the barrel extension.
-The rollers are carried on the forward, lightweight, portion of the block which is actually the part of the slide.
+The roller locking system for the breach relies on a two-part breech block held close by two small rollers that engage in recesses in the barrel extension.
+The rollers are carried on the forward, lightweight portion of the block, which is the part of the slide.

 When the pistol is fired, the light portion, impelled by the pressure on the cartridge case, attempts to move backward, but the inertia of the slide keeps the rollers forced outwards and the block section locked to the barrel.